Thank you for your interest in writing for Harley Therapy’s Counselling Blog.

 *Please note we do NOT publish pieces by marketers containing links to commercial sites.
 There is no point in submitting such content.
 We have strict protocol against it to protect the integrity of our site.

 **Like all magazines and publications, we don’t need you to send us a full article.
 You simply need to pitch us your idea along with writing samples.
-If it’s a topic we’ve already covered clearly explain how your pitch is different.
+If it’s a topic we’ve already covered that’s fine, clearly explain how your pitch is different.
+(For example, we have many pieces on depression, but new angles always come up that interest us).

 We are always interested in any articles that are about psychotherapy, counselling, and personal development.
 We like psychological theory just as much as we appreciate ‘how to’s‘ for making daily life easier and a good case study.
 But we don’t publish pure opinion as our aim is to educate and inspire.